 Welcome to the Royal Botanic Garden Edinburgh (RBGE).
 This document gives you information on the RHS Level 2 Certificate in the Principles of Plant Growth and Development online course.
-This course replaces all previous RHS Level 2 Theory Courses.

 The RHS Level 2 qualifications are among the most widely regarded entry-level horticulture qualifications.
-When combined with the RHS Level 2 Certificate in Practical Horticulture course, learners will be awarded the RHS Level 2 Certificate in the Principles and Practices of Horticulture, a broad based internationally recognised qualification.
 This qualification is the ideal starting point or first qualification for those wishing to pursue a career or business in any branch of horticulture or garden design.
 It is also great for leisure gardeners who would like to expand their knowledge and have it formally assessed.

 The award of the RHS Level 2 Certificate in the Principles of Plant Growth and Development is based on written examinations.
 These are externally set and marked by the RHS.
-Currently the online version of these exams is the only option available for this course at RBGE.
 The certificate is accredited by OFQUAL (The Office of Qualifications and Examinations Regulation) in England and Wales.

-When you complete the course, you may be able to develop your skills further through RBGE's HND or BSc in Horticulture with Plantsmanship.
+When you complete the course, you may be able to develop your skills further through RBGE's range of other courses such as the HND or BSc in Horticulture with Plantsmanship.

 This handbook introduces you to the RHS Level 2 course at RBGE.
-We hope it answers all your questions, but please don't hesitate to contact us via the details below if you have any further queries.
+We hope it answers all your questions, but please don't hesitate to contact us as below if you have any further queries.